 Location: Gustavia, St. Barth

-Today began with a typical 7 am wake up for the Ocean Star crew, however the breakfast provided was anything but typical.
+Today began with a typical 7 am wake up for the Ocean Star crew.
+However, the breakfast provided was anything but typical.
 Green and pink waffles were served for breakfast by Will and Hunter.
-Their reasoning you ask?
-While making the batter the evening before, in their late night daze, it seemed a good idea to have green waffles for the gluten free students, and pink for everyone else.
-They weresupposedto be red and blue, but our limited food coloring supply only went so far.
-Afterwards, with full stomachs, the crew had two classes.
-Oceanography came first, where we learned about climate change, emissions of greenhouse gasses and the effects they can have on the ocean.
-Afterwards, we revisited overfishing and aquaculture when we watched a short informational video on a new design for fish farming in the open ocean.
-Next we had seamanship, class.
-Were called on deck abruptly to respond to an “emergency scenario” where we were to pretend we were lost.
-Using only a magnetic compass, a chart, a plotter and a pencil, we were told to perform a triangulation to determine our location.
-It was difficult, but after a few tries we got it down.
-This practice was not only good practice for our upcoming Nav-master exam; soon we will be in charge of planning and conducting our own passages.
+Their reasoning, you ask?
+While making the batter the evening before, in their late-night daze, it seemed a good idea to have green waffles for the gluten-free students, and pink for everyone else.
+They were supposed to be red and blue, but our limited food coloring supply only went so far.
+Afterward, with full stomachs, the crew had two classes.
+Oceanography came first, where we learned about climate change, emissions of greenhouse gasses, and the effects they can have on the ocean.
+Afterward, we revisited overfishing and aquaculture when we watched a short informational video on a new design for fish farming in the open ocean.
+Next, we had a seamanship class.
+We were called on deck abruptly to respond to an “emergency scenario” where we were to pretend we were lost.
+Using only a magnetic compass, a chart, a plotter, and a pencil, we were told to perform a triangulation to determine our location.
+It was difficult, but after a few tries, we got it down.
+This practice was not only good practice for our upcoming Nav-master exam; soon, we will be in charge of planning and conducting our own passages.
 It seems daunting now, but with practice, I really think this crew will rise to the challenge.
 After class, the crew headed to shore for free time and lunch at the restaurant of their choosing.
-However, after lunch we were met with a surprise – Saint Bart’s literally shuts down on Sundays.
+However, after lunch, we were met with a surprise – Saint Bart’s literally shuts down on Sundays.
 NOTHING was open.
-That didn’t stop the crew though; we made our own fun.
-We walked around town, and some of us split off to see the oldest tree on the island, while others went to a beach made of shells known as “Shell Beach”.
-Still others, being sunburned from surfing and tired from the heat, decided to stop for smoothies and coffee in the shade.
+That didn’t stop the crew, though; we made our own fun.
+We walked around town, and some of us split off to see the oldest tree on the island, while others went to a beach made of shells known as “Shell Beach.”
+Still, others, being sunburned from surfing and tired from the heat, decided to stop for smoothies and coffee in the shade.
 After returning to the boat, we had a less colorful but still delicious meal: an Italian pasta bake.
-Now as the crew cleans up, we prepare to watch Blackfish.
+Now, as the crew cleans up, we prepare to watch Blackfish.
 It’s a documentary about marine mammals in captivity.
-Coupled with this, we will read counter argument articles to prepare for a debate on mammal captivity on Day 66.
+Coupled with this, we will read counter-argument articles to prepare for a debate on mammal captivity on Day 66.